 As per the Motor Vehicles Act, insuring your motor vehicle is a statutory obligation.
 All vehicles plying on Indian roads should have an active insurance cover for liabilities arising out of accident/mishap involving the insured vehicle.
 As per the law, a Third Party Motor Insurance cover is mandatory to provide monetary protection to third party/property in case of an accident.
-On the flipside, it's also important to insure the car and its occupants by means of a Comprehensive Motor Insurance which not only offers the statutory protection but also a cover for the insured vehicle.
+On the flipside, it's also important to and its occupants by means of a Comprehensive Motor Insurance which not only offers the statutory protection but also a cover for the insured vehicle.

 For most of us, Auto Insurance can be an additional financial burden since the premium and others costs are slightly on the higher end.
 This article has been constructed to help you choose the most Comprehensive cover for your motor vehicle minus all the unwanted benefits.